 - Select "For Candidates” at the top of the screen>Select “Schedule Your Exam” from the white links in the orange banner>On the next page click on “Click here to schedule your exam”

 - On the next page click on “click here to schedule your exam”.
 This will bring you to the Pearson VUE scheduling page; click on the exam name in blue

 - Follow the rest of the blue prompts in the lower right corner all the way to the end-summary to ensure it is scheduled

 - You will receive a confirmation email when completed successfully

 Neither the CAIA Association nor Pearson VUE can guarantee availability of appointments at any test center for any given exam or on a specific date.
 Candidates are encouraged to schedule appointments as early as possible, as examination centers have limited capacity.
 Appointments are on a first-come, first-served basis.
 If a Candidate’s preferred location and time are not available, it is solely the Candidate's responsibility to locate, and arrange for transportation to, an alternate testing center.
 Deferments will not be granted to Candidates who are unable to sit for the exam due to lack of preferred site availability or failure to schedule an appointment.

-During the Registration process, select Pay by Check or Wire as your method of payment.
+Candidates globally, during the Registration process, may select Pay by Check or Wire as your method of payment.
 Once completed, you may print an invoice directly from your CAIA account.
 Simply navigate to your Profile and click on My Invoices.
 Select the invoice and click on Details.
 You will then see a Print option to the right.
-Please note that your registration will not be completed and you will not be able to schedule an exam appointment until payment is received.
+Please note that your registration will not be completed, and you will not be able to schedule an exam appointment until payment is received.

 If you are paying by check or money order, mail the check to: